-For occasional compression, the free alternatives hold their own against the paid stalwarts--especially when you consider features such as secure deletion, strong encryption, and the ability to send files by chopping them up into sizes of your choosing.
+For occasional compression, all of the free alternatives hold their own against the paid stalwarts, especially when you consider features such as secure deletion, strong encryption, and the ability to send files by chopping them up into sizes of your choosing.

-7-Zip is a well-known open-source alternative to paid compression software.
-It has earned a large user base, despite its plain (almost dull) interface because it works well--and for most people, that's more than enough to make up for bland design.
+7-Zip is a well-known open-source alternative to WinZip.
+It has earned a large user base, despite its plain interface, because it's simple to use and works well, which is more than enough for most people.

 Although it can use the standard .zip format, 7-Zip touts its own compression format, 7Z, which makes smaller archives.
-7-Zip shrank my 30MB folder down to 25.8MB when I opted for the zip format, but compressed that same folder down to 22.1MB in 7Z.
+7-Zip shrank the 30MB test folder down to 25.8MB using the zip format, but compressed that same folder down to 22.1MB in 7Z.

 7-Zip offers strong encryption, which includes password-protecting the actual files as well as encrypting the file names.
 It also integrates into the Windows Explorer right-click menu, so you can immediately compress any file with a click of the mouse.
 There's even a command line version for those who are more at home in the Windows command box.